SergeiShevyrev/LSR/README.md

 # LSR
 The repository contains source code for the free software called LandsatShadowRemoval (or simply LSR).
 This program is intended for applying of topographic correction (SCS+C) of the Landsat 8 OLI images, computing of some satellite indexes (like NDVI, CM, IO etc) and band stacking.
 Program is written on Python 3 and pyQT5.
-Software uses 3rd party libraries: numpy, pandas, elevation, richdem, pyQT.
+Software uses 3rd party libraries: numpy, pandas, gdal, elevation, richdem, pyQT.

 Developer: Sergei Shevyrev (http://lefa.geologov.net).
 MIT License.